Earth and Planetary Physics - Specialization

 Learn how to map, model and understand the interior of the Earth and other planets using satellite-, air- and drone-based methods.

-Processes in Earth's interior control the nature and evolution of the Earth's surface, oceans and atmosphere.
-Understanding these processes, including the underlying physical structures and dynamics is, therefore, of fundamental importance to humanity.
-Comparisons with other planets can provide crucial insights here; it is a subject where much remains to be discovered.
+Processes in Earth's interior control the nature and long-term evolution of the Earth's surface, oceans and atmosphere.
+Understanding these processes, including the underlying physical structures and dynamics, is therefore of fundamental importance.
+Comparisons with other planets provide crucial insights here; it is a subject where much remains to be discovered.

-A wide range of modern technologies today also rely on geophysical methods.
+Today, a wide range of modern technologies also rely on geophysical methods that probe Earth's interior.
 Mapping and understanding structures near the surface of the Earth are critical to industries within offshore wind, geothermal energy, hazardous waste removal, large-scale construction (e.g. bridges and tunnels), and raw materials in general.

-The study line 'Earth and Planetary Physics' (EPP) encompasses a range of science disciplines and applications dedicated to understanding the Earth's interior, from the near-surface to the core and on both local and global scales.
+The specialization 'Earth and Planetary Physics' (EPP) encompasses a range of science disciplines and applications dedicated to understanding Earth and planetary interiors, from the near-surface to the core and on both local and global scales.

-Mapping the Earth's gravity and magnetic fields from satellites, aircrafts, drones, or ground provides a key to the Earth's interior.
-Students following the study line EPP are involved in developing and applying new tools and technologies such as drone-borne magnetometer systems, field work in various settings, and advanced data analysis methods, including computational modelling, inverse theory, and machine learning to study processes in the Earth's interior.
-This EPP study line will teach graduates to engage in industry-standard near-surface physical methods and/or fundamental scientific problems relating to physical processes in the Earth's crust, mantle and core.
+Mapping a planet's gravity and magnetic fields from satellites, aircrafts, drones, and ground surveys provides a key to understanding its interior.
+Students following the specialization EPP are involved in developing new tools and measurement technologies, carrying out fieldwork in various settings and developing advanced data analysis methods involving computational modelling, inverse theory and machine learning, with the aim of elucidating processes and structures in Earth's interior.
+This EPP specialization will teach graduates to engage in industry-standard near-surface physical methods and/or fundamental scientific problems relating to physical processes in the Earth's crust, mantle and core.

 Student projects in EPP will focus on satellite, aircraft, drone and ground-based data, mainly gravity and/or magnetic data, as well as computational modelling, inverse and machine learning methods for data analysis.
 Projects may include data from related disciplines, such as electromagnetic induction and topographic mapping by Lidar or photogrammetry if desired.